-Kane to Son among the best assist-scorer combos in Europe’s big leagues
+The best assist-scorer combos in Europe’s big leagues: Kane and Son 1st

-While goalscorers receive most of the plaudits after finding the back of the net, they still need someone to create the opportunity in the first place.
+While goalscorers receive most of the plaudits after hitting the back of the net, they still need a team-mate to create the opportunity in the first place.

 Several clubs have already shown that if a creator and a goalscorer develop good chemistry on the pitch, there’s little that defences can do to stop them.

 We’ve looked at the players who have combined to score the most goals in Europe’s big five leagues so far this season.
 Duos from La Liga miss out, with only the combinations that have registered six goals or more included.

 Having won the Serie A Golden Boot and European Golden Shoe in 2019-20, Immobile enjoyed another 20-goal campaign for Lazio in 2020-21.

 Milinkovic-Savic had a career-best tally of nine assists in a single league campaign and supplied six of Immobile’s 20 Serie A goals.